Hritikbansal/RNNs_SVA_OOD/Binaryclassifier/README.md

 We consider 4 RNN models in our work.

-* Vanilla RNN
 * LSTM
 * GRU
 * [ONLSTM](https://arxiv.org/abs/1810.09536) - Ordered Neuron LSTM
 * [DRNN](https://arxiv.org/abs/2005.08199) - Decay RNN
-* Other variants of DRNN like SDRNN and AbDRNN

 ## Usage